Thomas Rytter

-Thomas Rytter Jakobsen (born 6 January 1974) is a retired Danish footballer and manager, who played as a right-back.
+Thomas Rytter Jakobsen (born 6 January 1974) is a Danish former footballer and manager, who played as a right-back.
 He is currently the manager of Blovstrød IF.

 In 2001, he won the Danish Superliga championship with F.C.
 Copenhagen, and most prominently played for Spanish club Sevilla and German club Wolfsburg.
 Rytter was named 1994 Danish under-21 Talent of the Year, and he played four matches for the Danish national team between 1996 and 2003.

 Career

 Early career

 Born in Copenhagen, Rytter started his career at Lyngby Boldklub.
 He made his senior debut for the club in 1992, 18 years old, and immediately secured himself a place in the Lyngby first team squad.
 Rytter was one of several promising young Lyngby players, including later Danish internationals Dennis Rommedahl and Niclas Jensen, and he was called up for the Danish under-19 national team in October 1992.
 He went on to play 22 matches for the Danish under-21 national team from 1993 to 1996, and won the 1994 Danish under-21 Talent of the Year award.